Permutation Weighting: Properties

-The bound given by propositions \ref{prop:bregmanBoundedBias} and \ref{prop:bregmanBoundedVariance} demonstrate that the quality of a set of the importance sampling weights are governed by Bregman divergences between the true weights and the estimated weights.
-In particular, these bounds are tight when the Bregman divergence used is total variation.
-For KL divergence, the bound given by Proposition~\ref{prop:bregmanBoundedBias} is essentially Pinsker's inequality.
-In combination with the following proposition, these bounds provide guidance for deciding between strictly proper scoring rules, as different scoring rules will imply tighter (or looser) bounds on bias and variance.
+The bounds given by propositions \ref{prop:bregmanBoundedBias} and \ref{prop:bregmanBoundedVariance} demonstrate that the quality of importance sampling weights is governed by the regret of the classifier used.
+For KL divergence, the bound given by proposition~\ref{prop:bregmanBoundedBias} is essentially Pinsker's inequality~\citep{reid2010composite}.